Loretto, Pennsylvania

 Loretto is a borough in Cambria County, Pennsylvania, United States.
 As of the 2010 census it had a population of 1,302.
-Like the rest of Cambria County, it is part of the Johnstown, Pennsylvania Metropolitan Statistical Area.
+Like the rest of Cambria County, it is part of the Johnstown Metropolitan Statistical Area.
 Loretto is the home of Saint Francis University.

 Geography

 Loretto is located in east-central Cambria County at 40°30′23″N 78°38′10″W (40.506355, -78.636066).
 It is 6 mi east of Ebensburg, the Cambria County seat, and 17 mi west of Altoona.
 Johnstown is 25 mi to the southwest.

 According to the U.S. Census Bureau, the borough of Loretto has a total area of 2.5 km2, all land.

 Saint Francis University, an institute of higher learning with an enrollment of 2,210, occupies the southwestern quadrant of the borough.

 History

 Loretto was founded in 1799 by Demetrius Augustine Gallitzin as the first English-speaking Catholic settlement west of the Allegheny Front.
 He named it after the town of Loreto, Italy, site of a Catholic place of pilgrimage.
 Loretto was built adjoining the original settlement founded by Captain Michael McGuire, a Revolutionary War veteran, in 1788.
 In his will, Captain McGuire donated land to the Catholic Church on which Prince Gallitzin built St. Michael's Church in 1799.

 Federal Correctional Institution, Loretto, is a U.S. federal prison located 0.5 mi southeast of Loretto, on the site of a former Catholic seminary.